infZhou/infZhou.github.io/appTracker/README.md

 # Project Page

-A project page for our ACM MM 2022 paper "mmBody Benchmark: 3D Body Reconstruction Dataset and Analysis for Millimeter Wave Radar".
+A project page for our ACM MM 2022 paper "APPTracker: Improving Tracking Multiple Objects in Low-Frame-Rate Videos".

 # Copyright